-Document Status Summary of key policies/overall strategy Key implications for Area Plan such as offices and residential on the failing western side of Chalton Street.
-The eastern side of Chalton Street remains viable as a neighbourhood centre, and planning permission will not be granted which results in either retail uses falling below 50% To protect residential amenity, planning permission may only be granted for development of food, drink and entertainment uses normally up to a maximum of 25% of total units.
-Drummond Street neighbourhood centre Notes specialist concentration of ethnic Asian (particularly South Indian) shops and restaurants, which contribute significantly to the character of this area and to the Central London Area generally.
+Document Status Summarv of key policies/overall strategy Kev implications for Area Plan ling western side of Chalton Street. ins viable as a neighbourhood centre, nted which results in either retail uses permission may only be granted for nment uses normally up to a maximum - Drummond Street neighbourhood centre Notes specialist concentration of ethnic Asian (particularly South Indian) shops and restaurants, which contribute significantly to the character of this area and to the Central London Area generally.
 Planning permission will not be granted for the further loss of retail premises due to relatively low provision of retail uses currently in the centre Notwithstanding the above, guidance allows for a greater proportion of food, drink and entertainment uses above 25% (the usual limit), due to the significance of the concentration of ethnic Asian shops and restaurants in this centre (main potential lies in conversion of ground floor office units, which do not contribute significantly to the character and function of the centre).
 Eversholt Street neighbourhood centre Highlights relatively low proportion of retail units in the centre (less than half), with more than a quarter of units in food, drink or entertainment use Planning permission will not be granted any further loss of retail uses.
 May be some scope for development of additional food and drink uses, provided these are small-scale, low impact uses such as restaurants and do not cause harm to local amenity.
 General guidance for neighbouring centres in the Central London area indicates that planning permission will generally not be granted for development which results in normally more than 25% of premises in a Neighbourhood Centre being food, drink and entertainment uses.
 University Area (to the south of the plan boundary): highlights general support in